aupreti/me/index.md

 I am a graduate student in the College of Information and Computer Sciences at the University of Masachussets Amherst.
 My research interests are in the areas of Computer Systems, Formal Methods and Network Security.
 I work with Professor <a href = "https://people.cs.umass.edu/~moss/">Eliot Moss</a>.

 #### News
+* __September 2018 :__ My paper with Profs Judy Cardell and Dominique Thiebaut has been accepted to HICSS-52.
 * __August 2018 :__ I moved my website to Github pages.
 Very convenient to use Jekyll Markdown.
 * __July 2018 :__ I am attending the DeepSpec Summer School 2018 at Princeton University.